 Which emitters does Carpathen include in each system?

-Push-to-connect: adjustable vortex, drip srpay and mist emitters (mist available only within this kit).
+1/2" Push-to-Connect: adjustable stream, vortex and mist (mist only in this kit).

 What flow rate should I start with?